 A recent initiate of the spring of 2016, Becca Largent sings in the Bradley Chorale and Chamber Singers.
 She is Music and Psychology double major who joined SAI because of the sisterhood and great friendships that arise from this organization, and the love of music and wanting to share that with other people who feel just as passionately about it.
 Her favorite part about SAI is knowing she has a caring and loving group of ladies whom she can always rely on to be there for her.
 “Although I am from Yukon, Oklahoma and I am far away from my home and family, SAI makes me truly feel like I am at a home away from home.”
 Plans/goals after college are to further her studies in counseling psychology and also aide in Music Therapy becoming a new and growing option for all people to show the healing power the fine arts has on the mind.
 We love you, Becca!

-Initiated in the spring of 2016, Jordan Avellino is a Vocal Performance and Marketing double major.
-She sings with the Chorale, Community Choir, and Chamber Singers, while also being a member of the Chi Omega, American Marketing Association and the National Society of Leadership and Success.
+Initiated in the spring of 2016, 2017-2018 Treasurer Jordan Avellino is a Vocal Performance major with a minor in business administration and management.
+She sings with the Chorale, Community Choir, and Chamber Singers, while also being a member of Chi Omega, the American Marketing Association, and the National Society of Leadership and Success.
 She joined SAI to grow closer to girls who share the same passion for music as she does.
 Her favorite part is how supportive everyone is, even with things outside of music.
 “As a whole, I really like the ideals that the society was built on.
 As a chapter, I know that if I ever need anything, I could ask any one of the girls.
 We are a tight knit group and I really dig that.”
 After college, Jordan hopes to go to grad school in either Boston or NYC and then either audition for Broadway or the Met.
-Eventually, she wants to market theatre or music-so she can always be a part of what she loves.
+Jordan hopes to one day earn her doctoral degree to teach voice at a collegiate level.
 Something we may not know about Jordan is that she has also laid the foundation for a career as a rapper, as she once had a rap solo in her high school choir.
 We love you, Jordan!

-2016-2017 Vice President, Ritual Molly Wilson is a junior violin performance major.
+2017-2018 Corresponding Secretary Molly Wilson is a senior violin performance major.
 She was initiated in the spring of 2015.
 She is a member and president of the Bradley Symphony Orchestra, but also regularly performs with Hilltop String Quartet and the Peoria Symphony Orchestra.
-She is also involved with Cru, the Campus Crusade for Christ.
+She is also the 2017-2018 Presser Scholar.
 She joined SAI because she wanted to have that special bond of music and friendship with her colleagues in the music community.
-She feels SAI has helped her appreciate the beauty in the everyday tasks of music classes and practicing as it really instills gratitude for being able to pursue music, but Molly’s favorite part about SAI is her fellow members.
-“They encourage me, make me laugh, and make me a better person.”
-She loves meeting new faces during recruitment and knowing those faces might soon be a new sister in SAI!
+She loves knowing that she has sisters all around the world making beautiful music, and Molly’s favorite SAI memory is meeting other sisters at the 2015 Province Day.
 Her favorite part about the organization as whole is “that SAI has a valuable network of alumnae members.
 I take comfort in knowing that I will have sisters no matter where I move across the country.”
-After college, Molly plans to attend graduate school to get a masters degree in violin performance.
-She will also be drinking lots of Coca-Cola.
+After college, Molly's plans include graduate school, teaching violin, and beekeeping.
 We love you, Molly!

-Kelsey Chapman was initiated in the spring of 2016.
+2017-2018 Editor/Historian Kelsey Chapman was initiated in the spring of 2016.
 She is a Music Business and Marketing double major.
-She has sung in the Women’s Choir, Community Chorus, and even the Gospel Choir.
-This year, Kelsey will also be a member of the Bradley Chorale!
+She has sung in the Bradley Chorale, Women’s Choir, Community Chorus, and even the Gospel Choir.
 In addition to singing, she plays the trumpet in Basketball Band and is a member of Hilltop Studios, Musicians in Business, Bradley Fellows, and Serve.
 She joined SAI because she wanted to grow closer to other women who share her love of music.
 Her favorite part of SAI is the crafting we do on craft nights, of course!
-After college, Kelsey wants to work in the marketing department of a record label.
-She also hopes to have a dog/s, as she really, really, really, loves dogs.
+After college, Kelsey wants to work in marketing for a college athletics department.
+She also hopes to have dogs, as she really, really, really, loves dogs.
 We love you, Kelsey!

-2016-2017 Vice President, Membership Jaime Tollefson was initiated in the Fall of 2014.
+2017-2018 Chapter president Jaime Tollefson was initiated in the Fall of 2014.
 She is a senior elementary education major.
 Jaime’s connection to music on Bradley’s campus started with playing cello in the orchestra and continues with her wonderful involvement with SAI.
 She joined SAI because it became her home at Bradley.
 “SAI is a group of women that I know will always have my back no matter what.
 I’ve learned to accept everyone for who they are and been able to strive to be a rock for everyone else around me.”
 It also encourages her to step up and be a leader, and to become the best version of herself that she can.
 Her favorite part about SAI is her sisters: “It’s just the simple times where we hang out and laugh and cry with each other.
 Just deep connections and late night chats.”
-After college, Jaime will probably continue working as a Children’s Ministry Director at the encounter, but she would love to teach first grade at a public school or become a full time staff member at Camp of Champions USA.
+After college, Jaime will probably continue working as a Children’s Ministry Director at the encounter, but she would love to teach first grade at a public school.
 Last but not least, she plans on watching goat and cat videos.
 We love you, Jaime!

 Cailey Platt was initiated in the Spring of 2016.
 She is an Elementary Education major who sings/has sung in the Women’s Choir and Bradley Chorale.
 She has also played clarinet in the Symphonic Band and Basketball Band.
 She joined SAI because music is a huge part of her life, and she wanted to share that with other people.
 Her favorite part includes the philanthropic side of SAI, and the sisterhood.
 “I have made many friends through SAI whether it be alumnae or current members.”
 She is excited to have a little and to show others what a wonderful organization and sisterhood SAI is.
 We love you, Cailey!

-Kollyn Rivera was initiated in the Spring of 2016 and plays violin in the Bradley Symphony Orchestra!
+2017-2018 Sergeant at Arms Kollynn Rivera was initiated in the Spring of 2016 and plays violin in the Bradley Symphony Orchestra!
 She is an Accounting and Music Performance double major.
 She is also the Treasurer of CureSearch.
 She thought SAI would be a good way to get to know more people in the music community at Bradley.
 Her favorite part about SAI is being to volunteer and play music at a nursing home!
 After college, she hopes to work at an accounting firm and play in an orchestra.
 She is also low-key in love with Game of Thrones and her wiener dog.
-We love you, Kollyn!
+We love you, Kollynn!